OpenEvalProject/evals/manuscripts/elife-55319/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/55319/elife-55319-fig6-v2.jpg)

-**Figure 6.:** B. burgdorferi-specific and autoreactive antibody responses in humans.Shown is the correlation of serum IgM (µg/ml), glucose 6-phosphate (OD), and DNA specific (OD) IgM responses with B. burgdorferi specific IgM responses in healthy donors (n = 11) (A) and a cohort of patients with confirmed B. burgdorferi (n = 17) (B) infections.
+**Figure 6.:** Shown is the correlation of serum IgM (µg/ml), glucose 6-phosphate (OD), and DNA specific (OD) IgM responses with B. burgdorferi specific IgM responses in healthy donors (n = 11) (A) and a cohort of patients with confirmed B. burgdorferi (n = 17) (B) infections.
 Graphs include all datapoints and the linear regression curve (red line) and error bar lines (depicting the SEM as black dotted lines).
 After testing for normal distribution of the individual data sets with a D’Agostino and Pearson normality test, the statistical evaluation for a correlation between the two parameters was performed with a Pearson’s correlation test.
 Pearson’s r, r2 and p values are indicated within each graph.

 ## Discussion